Which certification should I pursue? ECBA, CCBA, or CBAP?

 These are some of the common questions we frequently receive from Business analysis enthusiasts who are keen on levelling up their BA careers with an IIBA certificate.

-The four certification levels are designed to suit the needs of business analysis professionals at various different levels.
+The three certification levels are designed to suit the needs of business analysis professionals at various different work experience levels.

 The field of Business Analysis (BA) offers these certification options to validate your skills and advance your career.
 Choosing the proper certification depends on your experience, career goals, and specific interests within BA.
 Here, we'll compare three prominent certifications offered by IIBA, i.e., the International Institute of Business Analysis: ECBA, CCBA, and CBAP.
 Each certification caters to different levels of experience and expertise, so understanding their distinct requirements and focus areas can help you make an informed decision.